List of Downton Abbey characters: Cora Crawley, Countess of Grantham

-Cora Crawley (née Levinson), Countess of Grantham (played by Elizabeth McGovern) (b.
-1868), usually called Lady Grantham, is the wife of Robert and mother of Mary, Edith and Sybil.
-A wealthy American heiress of Jewish descent, she married Robert in 1890 when the Crawleys were in straitened circumstances; her fortune helped rescue Downton.
+Cora Crawley (née Levinson), Countess of Grantham (played by Elizabeth McGovern) (born 1868), usually called Lady Grantham, is the wife of Robert and mother of Mary, Edith and Sybil.
+A wealthy American heiress of Jewish descent, she married Robert around 1890 when the Crawleys were in straitened circumstances; her fortune helped rescue Downton, thereby making her a dollar princess.
 Although she has adopted the lifestyle of the British aristocracy, her character is portrayed as more forward-thinking and open-minded than that of her family, a trait her husband and daughters attribute to her "American-ness".
 Her industrious nature, first discovered during the First World War when she opens and maintains Downton as a convalescent home for soldiers, and later put to use on the Downton hospital board, often causes conflict with Robert, especially after she becomes president of the hospital board in the final series.
 However, Robert relents after seeing how effective Cora is in the role.
-During the summer of 1914, Cora discovers she has become pregnant for the first time in 18 years, but she suffers a miscarriage caused by her maid O'Brien.
+During the summer of 1914, Cora discovers she has become pregnant for the first time in eighteen years, but she suffers a miscarriage caused by her maid O'Brien.
 Shortly after the war, Cora has Spanish influenza and nearly dies before making a full recovery.
+In 1923, an art historian Simon Bricker (played by Richard E. Grant), who had come to Downton Abbey to study one of its paintings, tries to flirt with Cora, making Robert jealous, but Cora steadfastedly resisted Bricker's advances.
+In the third film, Cora moves in with Robert to the Dower House.